justmarkham/DAT7/homework/12_roc_auc.md

 - What are the primary benefits of ROC curves over classification accuracy?
 - What should you do if your AUC is 0.2?
 - What would the plot of reds and blues look like for a dataset in which each observation was a credit card transaction, and the response variable was whether or not the transaction was fraudulent?
 (0 = not fraudulent, 1 = fraudulent)
-- Let's say your classifier has a sensitivity of 0.95 and a specificity of 0.3, and the classes are balanced.
-Would it result in more false positives or false negatives?
 - What's a real-world scenario in which you would prefer high specificity (rather than high sensitivity) for your classifier?